-If your proposed gate does not meet any one of the provisions above, please contact our planning department on 01895 250230 or email at planning@hillingdon.gov.uk.

-There are also restrictions in the case of listed buildings, for more information contact the conservation department on 01895 250230 or by emailing heritageconservation@hillingdon.gov.uk.
+If your proposed gate does not meet any one of the provisions above, please contact our planning department on 01895 556805 or email planning@hillingdon.gov.uk.
+There are also restrictions in the case of listed buildings, for more information contact the conservation department on 01895 558390.